TrishaDatta/PrivacyPreservingTrafficObfuscation/README.md

 low-latency solution construction takes in a host and port to connect to, a constant packet size, and a constant interpacket delay.
 After calling the constructor, users should call the startPeriodicallySending() function.
+This will begin the periodic sending of messages.
 Then, they can call send(msg) to send messages.
 When they wish to stop sending periodically, they can call close().
 The receiving side is much simpler.
-As arguments it takes in a socket and the connection conn returned by accept().
+It takes in a socket and the connection conn returned by accept() as arguments.
 It replaces conn.recv().

+The commented-out main functions can be used to run simple examples.
+The provided csv files are derived from traffic from real IoT devices.